-- Syrah has a more tarty fruit notes and spicy finish, whereas Cabernet has a black fruit and tobacco flavour notes.
+- Syrah has more tarty fruit notes and a spicy finish, whereas Cabernet has a black fruit and tobacco flavor notes.

 - Syrah is great to pair with bold flavoured food, whereas Cabernet is great with meats and stews.

-- Syrah wine have thick skins and high tannin, whereas Cabernet is less bold and more are sumptuous.
+- Syrah wine has thick skins and high tannin, whereas Cabernet is less bold and more are sumptuous.

 Wine Profiles: Syrah vs. Cabernet, A Closer Look